What Alcohol Does To Your Teeth?

 If you have a drinking habit, you also want to practice good oral hygiene.
 See to it that you brush your teeth properly and replace your toothbrush every three months.
 To attain excellent oral hygiene, brush your teeth twice a day, and floss regularly.

-Drink light beer, gin, and tonic, or cava
+Drink a light beer, gin, and tonic, or cava

 Consider drinking through a straw